 - The rule of thumb for older babies and young children is to dress them in one more layer of clothing than an adult would wear in the same conditions.

-- Blankets, quilts, pillows, bumpers, sheepskins and other loose bedding may contribute to Sudden Infant Death Syndrome (SIDS) and should be kept out of an infant’s sleeping environment.
+- Blankets, quilts, pillows, bumpers, sheepskins and other loose bedding should be kept out of an infant's sleeping enviroment because they are associated with suffocation dealths and may contribute to Sudden Infant Death Syndrome (SIDS).
 Sleep clothing like one-piece sleepers or wearable blankets is preferred.

 - Hypothermia develops when a child's temperature falls below normal due to exposure to colder temperatures.
 It often happens when a youngster is playing outdoors in extremely cold weather without wearing proper clothing or when clothes get wet.
 It can occur more quickly in children than in adults.